VilnaCRM-Org/website/.github/AUTORELEASE.md

 # Autorelease action

 ## Overview
 Auto-release workflows automate the process of creating software releases in response to specific triggers like merging a pull request or pushing to a certain branch.
 This automation helps streamline the development process, reduce human error, and ensure consistent release practices.
+In this project, we utilize conventional commits and GitHub Actions to implement our auto-release workflow.
+Conventional commits provide a standardized format for commit messages, which our GitHub Action uses to automatically determine version bumps and generate changelogs.
+This combination allows for seamless and consistent releases based on the commit history.

 ---
 ## Why You Might Need Auto-Release